MaxAkito/MBTL-Community-Patch/README.md

 Calls people by their first name.

 #### Aoko (015)
-Speaks casually and light-heartedly.
+Speaks casually and lightheartedly.
 Has a jovial yet straight-forward tone.

 Calls people by their titles or first names.